Chris Ward (footballer)

+Career

 Early career

 Hailing from the Preston suburb of Ashton-on-Ribble, Ward began his career with local sides Springfields and Fulwood Amateurs whilst studying at Ashton-on-Ribble High School and Preston College before signing for Lancaster City at the age of 18.
 Ward quickly made an impression at Lancaster, scoring on his full debut in the 2–0 away victory over Winsford United on 24 August 1999.
 A deluge of goals for Lancaster attracted the attention of scouts and on 24 April 2001 Ward agreed to join Birmingham City for £25,000; his contract would officially begin at the start of the 2001–02 season.

 Ward failed to make the first team at Birmingham and in October 2001 he joined Forest Green on a month's loan, making his debut in the 2–2 home draw with Northwich Victoria on 29 September 2001 and scoring his first, and only, league goal for the club a week later in the 5–1 away defeat to Doncaster Rovers.
 In March 2002 he joined Southport, again on loan, debuting in the 3–2 home defeat to Boston United on 1 April 2002.

 Released by Birmingham at the end of the season, he joined Barrow, making his debut in the 1–1 home draw with Hucknall Town on 17 August 2002 and scoring his first league goal for the club in the 1–1 away draw with Runcorn on the following Tuesday.
 Ward's time with Barrow would be brief as after just a month with the club he signed for Leigh RMI.
 After making his debut in the 1–0 away defeat to Farnborough Town on 21 September 2002, Ward notched his only league goal for Leigh in the 2–1 home victory over Stevenage Borough on 12 October.